 6.6.1 Individual Participation in Politics

-Everyone can participate in politics, which in the terminology of this book means that they can affect the way in which their society is governed.
-People have more scope in a democracy, but they can be active in any political system.
-Their moral values influence their participation in politics (4.3.4), affecting their personal preferences in political ideology and approaches (6.2.1), and determining which politicians and policies they support.
+People’s moral values influence their participation in politics (4.3.4), affecting their personal preferences in political ideology and approaches (6.2.1), and determining which politicians and policies they support (6.2.6).

 They can participate in several ways, as described in the following sub-sections:

-● They will influence their fellow citizens in personal interactions, by making their views known and thereby encouraging others to follow them (22.214.171.124).
+● They influence their fellow citizens in personal interactions, by making their views known and thereby encouraging others to follow them (6.1.2).